 Hang rings on strings at different heights from tree branches and do a ring toss with balls.
 Make a pyramid out of old cans decorated with construction paper and have kids throw balls to knock them down.
 Younger children can stand closer to the target.

-Kids love temporary tattoos and it a booth where they sit still and an adult applies one could give them a break from all the excitement.
+Kids love temporary tattoos and setting up a booth where they sit still and an adult applies one could give them a break from all the excitement.

 Hosting an adults-only party?
 Why not set up a kissing booth?
 Participation is completely voluntary, of course.